Milk Milk Lemonade

 - 50 minutes

-Elementary school can be tough: Your cootie-catcher has gone all cryptic, your recorder has started barking, and it turns out the victim of your egg-drop experiment had a wife and family and they want answers!
+Elementary school can be tough: Your cootie-catcher's gone all cryptic, your recorder's started barking, and it turns out the victim of your egg-drop experiment had a wife and family and they want answers!

 80% clown show, 40% sketch comedy, 10% macaroni art, and 22% we haven’t learned to do percentages yet, this whirlwind comedy follows the (class) clowns of Mallowmarsh Elementary as they battle their way through the snack-time stock exchange, the horrors of health class, and the rough and tumble world of indoor recess to answer the age-old question: I know you are but what am I?